mxenabled/react-native-widget-sdk/README.md

 in TypeScript you will be able to leverage all of the type definitions that are included in the npm package.

-Once you have [Node v16](https://nodejs.org/en/download/) installed, you can use the commands listed below to perform various tasks:
+You can use the commands listed below to perform various tasks:

 - `npm install`, install depedencies.
 - `npm run build`, run compiler, does not generate assets in `dist` directory.